grpc/proposal/A14-channelz.md

 This would be something like using surrogate key, perhaps a UUID, to identify the entity.
 This allows flexibility to change the implementation without affecting the interface.
-The problem with this is that it makes the implementor’s life easier, but not the consumer’s!
+The problem with this is that it makes the implementor's life easier, but not the consumer's!
 It is useful to be able to cross reference ids from channelz to logs to even a live running system.

 ### Use hierarchical ids